 I arrived in the middle of the night in Yekaterinburg.
-I booked with the Art Hotel in Yekaterinburg.
+I booked with the Art Hostel in Yekaterinburg.
 Now, I just needed to find it.

 Finding the Art hostel

 The girl arrives at the car and walks me to a building.
 No sign still from a hotel.
 She opens the door of the building and walks me five flights of stairs to an apartment door.
 Behind that door an improvised reception desk, and a couple of doors with names of rooms.
 She shows me a room with a bed, and I crash there.
 Since the room had no curtains, I wake up early.
 The next morning I take a good look at the place, and I assume this is an illegal hostel.
 The capitalism and the excesses, this must be that other Russia.
 I’m the only western guest staying here.
 One night was done, one to go.

 A different city

 When I walk the street of Yekaterinburg with the camera, the reactions are a bit different than what I was used to in Moscow.
-The 1800 kilometer I crossed brought me from the “free” Moscow to the rather old fashioned thinking Yekaterinburg.
+The 1800 kilometer I crossed brought me from the “free” Moscow to the rather old-fashioned thinking Yekaterinburg.
 It will not stop me to discover this city and the surroundings a bit further.
 The Art Hostel proves to be, despite its rather weird situation, not a bad place to discover the city.